-Engage in Honest Communication
+Engage In Honest Communication

 You can feel like you’re pretending to be someone you’re not with this kind of approach.
 It can feel false.

 He fell in love with your spontaneity and quirkiness, or your quick wit.
-Indulging in carefree expression that is natural, raw, and spontaneous shows that you are being yourself with him.
+Indulging in a carefree expression that is natural, raw, and spontaneous shows that you are being yourself with him.

 It is something that he’ll appreciate a lot more as effort than fake phrases of validation and understanding.